OsvaldN/APS360_Project/README.md

 </p>

 #### 5.3 VAE-GAN
 The same VAE architecture described above (section 5.1) is used for reconstruction.
-A 5 layer convolutional, batch-normed, leaky ReLU network with sigmoid output is used as the discriminator.
+A 5 layer convolutional, batch-normed, leaky ReLU network with sigmoid output is used as the discriminator (Figure 7).
 Binary Cross-Entropy loss is used as the objective function for GAN training since the labels are binary values.
 The training cycle alternates training the discriminator and the generator.
 During discriminator training, the loss is calculated on equally sized batches of original images, their reconstructions, and standard Gaussian noise reconstructed from the decoder of the VAE.
 The generator is then trained with the discriminator loss on these same three groups; VAE MSE reconstruction loss and KLD loss are then backpropagated to further incentivize accurate reconstruction and a Gaussian distributed latent space.

 <p align="center">
 <img src=/images/image17.png>